denismulumba/Multigrid_2D_Poisson_solver/README.md

 The V_cycle function returns the solution u after a certain threshold is reached.
 See test_script.m for an example.
 Several right hand sides are included in this script.
+Important to note that we can play with the size of the matrix in this script using `nlevels` parameter.

 An exact solution function  (exact_solution.m) is included to compare the approximate solution with this exact.